 So what do I recommend?
 If you need to supplement your progesterone production then bioidentical is a better choice.
 Clinically, I’ve seen women do better with bioidentical hormones compared to synthetic.
 Personally, as a woman, I have a lot more faith in a hormone that looks like and acts like my natural hormones then I do in anything a human synthesized in a lab to fake my body out.
 Why?
 Because your body knows better than a dude with a chem degree.
 Just saying.

-Progesterone cream can be purchased at pharmacies, health food stores and even Amazon.
+Natural progesterone cream can be purchased at pharmacies, health food stores and even Amazon.
 But before you jump on the over-the-counter bandwagon, please talk with your doctor and consider the side effects of progesterone cream.

 Progesterone Cream Can Mask Serious Conditions or Cause Side Effects

 Sadly, I’ve had several women come to my practice with abnormal uterine bleeding that had been using a progesterone cream recommended by an unlicensed provider (a health provider that does not have sufficient education to qualify for licensure or prescription rights) only to find they had endometrial cancer that was masked by the use of a hormone.

 Or women who come to me with new headaches, breast tenderness, mood change, fatigue, chronic yeast infections or other symptoms because they are being advised to use doses beyond what their body needs.